 Organisms grow and develop according to specific instructions coded for by their genes.
 These genes provide instructions that will direct cellular growth and development, ensuring that a species’ young (Figure 1.4) will grow up to exhibit many of the same characteristics as its parents.

 Even the smallest organisms are complex and require multiple regulatory mechanisms to coordinate internal functions, such as the transport of nutrients, response to stimuli, and coping with environmental stresses.
+Homeostasis (literally, “steady state”) refers to the relatively stable internal environment required to maintain life.
 For example, organ systems such as the digestive or circulatory systems perform specific functions like carrying oxygen throughout the body, removing wastes, delivering nutrients to every cell, and cooling the body.

 To function properly, cells require appropriate conditions such as proper temperature, pH, and concentrations of diverse chemicals.
 These conditions may, however, change from one moment to the next.
-Organisms are able to maintain internal conditions within a narrow range almost constantly, despite environmental changes, through a process called homeostasis or “steady state”—the ability of an organism to maintain constant internal conditions.
+Organisms are able to maintain homeostatic internal conditions within a narrow range almost constantly, despite environmental changes, by activation of regulatory mechanisms.
 For example, many organisms regulate their body temperature in a process known as thermoregulation.
 Organisms that live in cold climates, such as the polar bear (Figure 1.5), have body structures that help them withstand low temperatures and conserve body heat.
 In hot climates, organisms have methods (such as perspiration in humans or panting in dogs) that help them to shed excess body heat.

 All organisms (such as the California condor shown in Figure 1.6) use a source of energy for their metabolic activities.
 Some organisms capture energy from the Sun and convert it into chemical energy in food; others use chemical energy from molecules they take in.